streetpea/chiaki-ng/docs/setup/controlling.md

+# Controller Configuration

-# Configuring Steam Deck Controller Profile
+## Configuring Steam Deck Controller Profile

 !!!
 Tip
     If you created the Steam Shortcut through the menu, it automatically adds the correct chiaki4deck+ mic controller profile for you on Steam Deck.